mbehan/fgmmr/README.md

 There are some tweaks to the above formula to make the numbers a bit easier to deal with (i.e. smaller) and to make creating stable systems a bit easier, but sticking exactly to the formula above and plugging in some realistic numbers things work pretty much as you'd expect.

-In addition to simulating gravity, I'm also combining planets that pass close to each other and adding trails to trace their paths and giving new planets random colour.
-It all results in a surprisingly fun and addictive little toy so even if you're not interested in the code just build and run it on your iPhone (or watch, or Mac) and enjoy!
+In addition to simulating gravity, This sample also includes combining planets that pass close to each other and adding trails to trace their paths and giving new planets random colour.

+## SpriteKit Field Nodes

+Another approach is to use SpriteKit's field nodes.
+These are nodes that apply forces to other nodes that interact with them.
+On first look this seems to be exactly what we need and there's even specific gravity field nodes.
+In my experimenting with these though I could not get close to as good an effect as the approach outlined here.